Michael Bennett Accused Of Lying About Las Vegas Incident By Fox Sports Radio Host Clay Travis

 — Michael Bennett (@mosesbread72) September 6, 2017

-At the above-referenced press conference, LVMPD Undersheriff Kevin McMahill noted that the two officers involved in the encounter with Michael Bennett were of Hispanic heritage and that the NFL player was detained for just 10 minutes and released.
+At the above-referenced press conference embedded below, LVMPD Undersheriff Kevin McMahill noted that the two officers involved in the encounter with Michael Bennett were of Hispanic heritage and that the NFL player was detained for just 10 minutes and released.

 Although apparently there is no up-close bodycam footage of the detention, the sheriff added that there are 100-plus casino videos that investigators need to review and also asked the public to submit any cellphone videos that might have been recorded that night.